OvercastNetwork/Issues/README.md

 * Bump issues to receive a response (all issues are acknowledged)
 * Argue unproductively in an issue's comments
 * Re-create an issue you feel unjustly closed
+* Add comments such as :+1:, +1 or "I like this idea"

 ## Formatting